 90:106 Introduction to Nursing (1 s.h.)
-An introduction to the philosophy and conceptual framework of the NIACC Associate Degree Nursing program.
-The course includes basic concepts related to legal and ethical aspects of nursing nursing roles, and current trends in health care.
+Prerequisite: 70:250, Anatomy and Physiology I, and 70:251, Anatomy and Physiology II.
+Acceptance into the ADN Program is a requirement for entrance into this class.
+An introduction to the philosophy and conceptual framework of the NIACC Associate Degree Nursing Program.
+The course includes basic concepts related to legal and ethical aspects of nursing, nursing roles, and current trends in health care.
 The student is introduced to wellness-illness theory, the therapeutic nurse-patient relationship and effective communication techniques.
 An introduction to caring concepts is also included.
 This course has been designated as a pass/no pass course.
 (15-0)